 - Backhand Techniques

 - Serve Techniques

-The final touch on your resume also offers the first impression.
-Once your resume gets past the Applicant Tracking System (ATS) that uses an algorithm to rank your resume based on keywords, phrases, and other information, you need to wow recruiters with a clean, professional design.
+The final touches on your resume also offer the first impression.
+You need to wow recruiters with a clean, professional design.

-Be aware that formatting errors can also cost you; instead of doing it on your own, try using a resume builder tool such as ours.
-Finally, remember to proofread or, better yet, get a friend or colleague to do it.
+Finally, remember to proofread — or better yet, get a friend or colleague to do it.
 A second set of eyes is always helpful.